OSGeo/PROJ/docs/source/usage/ellipsoids.rst

 .. option:: +R=<value>

-Radius of a spherical planet
+Radius of the sphere

 .. option:: +a=<value>

-Semi-major axis of an ellipsoidal planet
+Semi-major axis of the ellipsoid

 Ellipsoid shape parameters
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++